Artear/ReactResumableJS/README.md

 - textLabel The label of the upload.
 Ex: 'What photo do you want to add?'
 - previousText A Text that will be displayed before the component.
 Optional.
 - disableDragAndDrop True to disable Drag and Drop.
 Enable by default.
+- showFileList Show or hide the filelist of uploaded files. accept boolean value
 - onUploadErrorCallback Function to call on Upload error. @returns file and message
 - onFileAddedError Function to call on File Added error. @returns file and errorCount
+- onFileRemoved Function to call on File Removed. @return file object
 - headerObject Optional, if you need to add a headers object.
 - onFileSuccess Method to call when file is upload.
 Usually a method to set the filename that was uploaded by the component.